Mixing Watercolour With Other Media

 Bonus tip: before laying down textured materials, determine a pathway for you to work - left to right or top to bottom for example.
 Otherwise, you might end up with a messy hand or an unintentional blending.

-Oil pastels are another medium if you want to try blending effortlessly over watercolor.
-They blend easier than colored pencils but are very vibrant.
+Oil pastels are another medium if you want to try blending effortlessly over watercolour.
+They blend easier than coloured pencils but are very vibrant.
 You can dab them for a stronger impression, rather than blended in.

 Finally, the charcoal pencils are the dustiest material on the list, so it's probably a good idea to save them for last.
 You can use them for highlights, but they like to be smoothly blended out, too.